Staff profile

 Research

-It is impossible to work on primates without becoming aware of the threats they face.
-My research is therefore increasingly focussed on human-wildlife coexistence and biodiversity conservation.
+Human-primate interactions and biodiversity conservation: It is impossible to work on primates without becoming aware of the threats they face.
+Since 2007, my research has therefore increasingly focussed on human-wildlife coexistence and biodiversity conservation.
 I am convinced that conservation must be underpinned by a deep understanding of the historical, political and social context.
 My collaborators and I have described our interdisciplinary approach to conservation here and here.

-I have a long-standing interest in the practice and ethics of primate research.
-I co-edited a book on Field and Laboratory Methods in Primatology with an explicit focus on ethics, helped to develop the International Primatological Society's Code of Best Practices in Field Primatology, and to establish a new IPS Vice-President for Equity and Ethics.
+The practice and ethics of primate research: I co-edited a book on Field and Laboratory Methods in Primatology with an explicit focus on ethics, helped to develop the International Primatological Society's Code of Best Practices in Field Primatology, and to establish a new IPS Vice-President for Equity and Ethics.
 My book, Studying Primates, has a strong focus on equity, ethics and integrity.
 As President of the Primate Society of Great Britain, I focussed on the need to decolonise our discipline.
 I'm a member of the International Primatological Society ethics committee.

 You can find details of my publications below and on Researchgate.